Share

 Moving blankets.
 Multiple layers of heavy moving blankets wrap the piano before anything else happens.
 The blankets go on before the piano is even tilted off its spot, protecting the finish from the moment of first contact.

 An upright piano is moved on a piano board in a specific sequence that minimizes risk at every step.
+About 85% of residential piano moves involve uprights, making this the most common scenario our crews handle.

 Before touching the piano, the crew locks the keyboard lid if the instrument has a locking mechanism.
 This protects the keys from shifting during the move.
 If the piano does not lock, the crew positions padding around the keyboard area to keep the fallboard closed.